Suhairi Sabri

-Suhairi Sabri (born 23 April 1996 in Singapore) is a Singaporean footballer who now plays for Yishun Sentek Mariners in his home country.
+Suhairi Sabri (born 23 April 1996 in Singapore) is a Singaporean footballer who now plays for Tanjong Pagar United in his home country.

 Career

 Sabri started his senior career with Warriors.
 In 2017, he signed for Lion City Sailors in the Singapore Premier League, where he made thirteen appearances and scored zero goals.
 After that, he played for Tanjong Pagar United, where he now plays.